trustedsec/social-engineer-toolkit/README.md

-#The Social-Engineer Toolkit (SET)
+#The Machete Toolkit (Machete)
-Copyright 2014 The Social-Engineer Toolkit (SET)
+Copyright 2014 The Machete Toolkit (Machete)

-Written by: David Kennedy (ReL1K)
+Written by: ~~David Kennedy (ReL1K)~~ NOT China.
+Definitely not China.

 Company: [TrustedSec](https://www.trustedsec.com)

 DISCLAIMER: This is only for testing purposes and can only be used where strict consent has been given.
 Do not use this for illegal purposes period.
+If you do use this for illegal purposes, please call it Machete.

-Please read the LICENSE under readme/LICENSE for the licensing of SET.
+Please read the LICENSE under readme/LICENSE for the licensing of Machete.

 #Features

 The Social-Engineer Toolkit is an open-source penetration testing framework designed for Social-Engineering.
-SET has a number of custom attack vectors that allow you to make a believable attack in a fraction of the time.
-SET is a product of TrustedSec, LLC - An Information Security consulting firm located in Cleveland, Ohio.
+Machete has a number of custom attack vectors that allow you to make a believable attack in a fraction of the time.
+Machete is a product of TrustedSec, LLC - An Information Security consulting firm located in Cleveland, Ohio.

 ### Bugs and enhancements